 4. Respond

 After your organization has been attacked, you’ll need to have a plan and process in place to act quickly and mitigate any impact.
-This should include response planning, communications, analysis of response and support for recovery, mitigation, and the incorporation of any changes in best practices to improve the process for any future incidents.
+This should include response planning, communications, analysis of response, support for recovery, mitigation, and the incorporation of any changes in best practices to improve the process for any future incidents.

 5. Recover